Satellite-based bird tracking system relies on high-rel interconnect technology

 Size and weight are always determining issues in any space application: the smaller and lighter the components the greater the payload can be… and in a tiny nanosatellite, this becomes even more important.
 Then there is also the economic consideration.
 In space terms, Cubesats are relatively inexpensive.
 But they still cost thousands of pounds to develop and launch, and there is no opportunity to fix any problem once launched.
 Simply, the connectors must not fail.

 Since its inception, WUSAT has chosen to use high reliability connectors from Harwin.
 The company uses a 4-fingered beryllium copper female contact which delivers excellent electrical and mechanical performance.
-Products such as the 2mm pitch Datamate and Mix-Tek families, the Gecko 1.25mm pitch family and high power M300 connectors are rated to withstand extremes of shock, vibration and temperature and have been used in many satellite applications as well as other aerospace, oil and gas exploration, robotics, UAVs, motor sport, military vehicles and other mission-critical projects.
+Products such as the 2mm pitch Datamate and specifically Datamate Mix-Tek families, the Gecko 1.25mm pitch family and high power M300 connectors are rated to withstand extremes of shock, vibration and temperature and have been used in many satellite applications as well as other aerospace, oil and gas exploration, robotics, UAVs, motor sport, military vehicles and other mission-critical projects.